yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
 13. Identify two good password practices.
-(Choose two.)
+(Choose two.)</br>
 a.
-The password should be unique from your other passwords.
+The password should be unique from your other passwords. </br>
 b.
-Replace the password at least twice a year.
+Replace the password at least twice a year. </br>
 c.
-The password should be easy to guess.
+The password should be easy to guess.</br>
 d.
 The password should be difficult to remember.
 <details>
 <summary markdown="span">Answer :</summary>